ibm-cloud-docs/dns/about-domains.md

 ## Secondary domains
 {: #about-secondary-domains}

-A secondary domain is a domain that {{site.data.keyword.cloud_notm}} DNS servers transfer from your server to our authoritative DNS servers, `ns1.softlayer.com` and `ns2.softlayer.com`.
+A secondary domain is a domain that {{site.data.keyword.cloud_notm}} DNS servers transfer from your server to the IBM authoritative DNS servers: `ns1.softlayer.com` and `ns2.softlayer.com`.

-To set up a secondary domain, you need three pieces of information: the domain, the *IP address of the main DNS server* we're transferring from and how often, in minutes, you want the domain that is transferred.
+To set up a secondary domain, you need three pieces of information: the domain, the IP address of the main DNS server being transferred from, and how often, in minutes, you want the domain that is transferred.

 After a secondary domain is configured, you'll be able to change the main server's IP address and the transfer interval.
-You are also able to view the domain as we're transferring, request a manual transfer, convert your secondary domain to a primary domain, and view any error messages we logged during the transfer process.
+You are also able to view the domain being transferred, request a manual transfer, convert your secondary domain to a primary domain, and view any error messages that are logged during the transfer process.